rougin/codeigniter/README.md

 ## Why?

-Out of curiosity.
-Though there [are](https://github.com/compwright/codeigniter-installers) [many](https://github.com/rogeriopradoj/codeigniter-composer), [many](https://github.com/bcit-ci/CodeIgniter) [ways](https://github.com/kenjis/codeigniter-composer-installer) to do it.
+- Out of curiosity.
+	- Though there [are](https://github.com/compwright/codeigniter-installers) [many](https://github.com/rogeriopradoj/codeigniter-composer), [many](https://github.com/bcit-ci/CodeIgniter) [ways](https://github.com/kenjis/codeigniter-composer-installer) to do it.
+- Simplify unit testing
+	- For me, unit testing is painful in CodeIgniter.
+Together with [Spark Plug](https://github.com/rougin/spark-plug), you can create CodeIgniter instances in your test cases.

 ## Change Log